till-s/mecatica-usb/README.md

 same way as the ECM device.
 On the host, NCM is supported by linux, windows and macos.

+The NCM device is mapped to the AXI address range

+     0x43c03000..0x43c03fff

 #### Testing the BADD Speaker Device

 The BADD Speaker device implements a simple audio device that follows the